harvinMeemeyer/cathedral/readme.md

 # Cathedral

+"There are Cathedrals everywhere for those with the eyes to see" -Dr. Jordan B. Peterson

 Cathedral is an open-source alternative to Cadence, designed for digital and analog circuit design, simulation, and verification.
 This project aims to provide engineers, researchers, and hobbyists with an accessible, flexible, and feature-rich EDA (Electronic Design Automation) tool.

 ## Features